falkr/ttm4175/pages/commands-help.md

 ## Man-Pages

-If you already know which command you want to use, but are not sure how exactly to use it, you can read its man-page (_man_ for _manual_).
-For instance, to know read more about the `cd` command, type
+If you already know which command you want to use, but are not sure how exactly to use it, you can read its man-page (_man_ stands for _manual_).
+For instance, to learn more about the `passwd` command, type

 ```bash
 man passwd
 ```

-reveals this:
+The command reveals this:

 ```bash
 PASSWD(1)                 BSD General Commands Manual                PASSWD(1)